 Shell scripts play an important role in system administration tasks.
 They help us to automate tasks easily.
 While writing shell scripts, you may be required to check the Ubuntu version details before executing a set of commands.
 Here is a sample shell script to check the Ubuntu version to run a set of commands.

 Ubuntu Release Cycle

-Ubuntu release a new version on every 6 months.
-All the Ubuntu versions numbers follows “YY:MM” format.
-For example the last release of Ubuntu was 20.10 (Oct, 2020).
+Ubuntu release a new version every 6 months.
+All the Ubuntu version numbers follow the “YY:MM” format.
+For example, the last release of Ubuntu is 21.04 (Apr 2021).

-At every 2 years a Long Term Support (LTS) version releases by the team, which supports updates for next 5 years.
-All the production servers are suggested to use LTS version as its most stable release.
+Every 2 years a Long Term Support (LTS) version is released by the team, which supports updates for the next 5 years.
+All the production servers are suggested to use the LTS version as its most stable release.

 Recent Ubuntu Versons: